xiaojie-qian/House-and-Urban-development/README.md

 - conclusion

 ### 3. What factors predict or contribute to the housing or the current market value of single family units? (only single familiy units)
+- The set of variables you used in the regression model and a brief justification for their use.
+- The estimated regression model output from Excel
+- Interpret the impact of various variables included in your model on the market value of housing units.

 <br>